 Drawing the Line Between Helping and Enabling

 Arguably the biggest struggle for many family members whose loved ones struggle with addiction to drugs or alcohol is knowing when to help and when to step back.
-Even when family members have the best intentions, they can ultimately hurt a patient’s recovery if they respond inappropriately or enable their loved one in their addiction.
+Even when family members have the best intentions, they can ultimately hurt a client’s recovery if they respond inappropriately or enable their loved one in their addiction.

 Through therapy, family members can see that patients have to go through a certain process to reach and maintain sobriety.
 Offering too much help, or enabling, can limit the success of patients in the long run.

-Showing Patients They are Not Alone
+Showing Clients They are Not Alone

 One important goal of therapy for families is showing patients that they aren’t alone.
 Even in rehab, some patients feel very isolated.
 It’s easy to think that no one understands the process of addiction recovery.

 In therapy, family members can show their support.
 This can go a long way in bringing loved ones together and helping patients see that they have a built-in support network that wants to help.
+Call Crestview Recovery at 866.262.0531 now to begin your journey to sobriety.